sourabhsharma-cs/CodeAlpha_Tasks/CodeAlpha_Calculator/README.md

 📝 Description

-This is a simple calculator program written in C** that performs basic arithmetic operations such as Addition, Subtraction, Multiplication, and Division**.
+This is a simple calculator program written in C** that performs basic arithmetic operations such as Addition, Subtraction, Multiplication, and Division.
-The program uses a switch-case statement for operation selection and includes basic error handling** for division by zero.
+The program uses a switch-case statement for operation selection and includes basic error handling for division by zero.

 This project is developed as part of the CodeAlpha C Programming Internship.